It's also a birthday party for Lela and Holly. Any votes on what stereotype I should go as?

 Apparently having decided that English punctuation didn't pack enough punch, New York ad exec Martin Specktor introduced a new end punctuation — the interrobang — to the printed word in 1962.

-This mark, which looks like a retarded P with a dot under it, is actually an exclamation point and question mark combined — hence the name.
+This mark, which looks like a malformed P with a dot under it, is actually an exclamation point and question mark combined — hence the name.
 "Interrobang," by the way beat out other suggestions for the name like "rhet," "exclarotive," and my favorite, "exclamoquest."

 The interrobang fared better than you might think.
 Supposedly, it showed up in some magazine articles and print advertisements.
 Remington brand typewriters even included an interrobang key for a few years.
 As you probably could guess, however, the mark ultimately faded into obscurity.
 Today, the standard practice for punctuated a surprised question is to use ?! or !?.
 There's no rule saying which order you have to use, but it's generally not considered a trait of formal writing.